Digital Tools for Distance Learning – Google Forms

 I think my students will be highly motivated to work through some Order of Operations problems as they try to get into the Escape Pod!

 The final way I use Google Forms is for reflection.
 I am constantly working to help students reflect on their own behavior and learning.
 Google forms has this great feature called a Checkbox Grid.
 You can use that to help students tap into their own thinking.
 I’ve used it in several ways – for self-reflection on Habits of Mind during a project, to help students form an opinion about a topic and to give them help reflecting on their own behavior in class.
-Here is part of the tool I use to have students reflect on their Growth/Fixed Mindset.
+Here is part of the tool I use to have students reflect on their Growth/Fixed Mindset (FREE on TPT!).

 After students complete the self-reflection tool, I receive their responses, and then I have an individual conference with each one.
 This gives them a chance to reflect first, and also gives me a chance to think about the shape of the conference before we have it.